Gabryss/P.L.U.M.E-Advanced/README.md

 - Stage A builds the terrain and structural substrate
 - Stage B builds the current braided cave-network skeleton
 - Stage C builds adaptive lava-tube cross-sections around that skeleton
+- Stage D now sweeps ordinary section spans, stitches non-crossing junction patches, and adds one highest-point skylight
-- stages D-F are kept as explicit placeholders for the next passes
+- stages E-F and crossing-heavy / watertight `D2` work remain for the next passes

 That keeps the pipeline inspectable while still leaving a clear path toward the final pyroduct mesh and texture stages.